-The Minister of Agriculture and Agri-Food, pursuant to subsection 2(2) of the Health of Animals Act (see footnote a), hereby makes the annexed Regulations Amending the Reportable Diseases Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to subsection 13(2) and paragraph 20(m) of the Statutory Instruments Act (see footnote a), makes the annexed Regulations Amending the Statutory Instruments Regulations.

 COMING INTO FORCE